mytechnotalent/Reverse-Engineering/README.md

 <br>

-# Today's Tutorial [September 25, 2026]
+# Today's Tutorial [September 26, 2026]
-## Lesson 306: Embedded Hacking Course (Chapter 24: Debugging Constants)
+## Lesson 307: Embedded Hacking Course (Chapter 25: Hacking Constants)
-This chapter covers debugging constants as well as an intro to I2C as we work a 1602 LCD as it relates to embedded development on the Pico 2.
+This chapter covers hacking constants as well as an intro to I2C as we work a 1602 LCD as it relates to embedded development on the Pico 2.

 -> Click [HERE](https://github.com/mytechnotalent/Embedded-Hacking/blob/main/textbook/Embedded-Hacking.pdf) to read the FREE pdf book.